nexiality/documentation/release/nexial-core-v2.6.changelog.md

 - [`nexial.outputToCloud`](../systemvars/index#nexial.outputToCloud): now support other file-based resources so that when `nexial.outputToCloud` is set to true, file-based resources will be pushed to the Cloud automatically (and its link on the output will be updated as well.)
+- Added new column for plan detail and more summerized result in email notification html.

 ### [Nexial Interactive](../interactive)